A snippet of my story.

-I now knew He had forgiven me for the sin of my abortions, but I was unwilling to let go of the guilt of that decision.
-It felt too big and came at such a high cost... my life and the life of my babies.
+I knew now that He had forgiven me for the sin of my abortions, but I was unwilling to let go of the guilt of that decision.
+It felt too big and came at such a high cost.
 But Jesus did not want me to carry the guilt and shame any longer so He did what only He can do… He saw it through to completion with a miracle.

-I jumped in the shower one morning feeling the weight of so much loss.
+I woke up one morning feeling the weight of so much loss.
 As I cried, I begin to hear children laughing and playing and thought it must be coming from outside until a vision of light showed up in my bathroom with Jesus standing between two children.
 Their faces were bright and happy and their smiles captured my heart, looking at me as if they knew me.
 As I watched, I suddenly knew these were the two children I had aborted.
-I had never allowed myself to see them as children or give them an identity but had kept them hidden in that dark place of shame and grief.
-But in this miracle, Jesus showed me that they were real and alive and that He had given them names— Josiah and Deborah.
-Then He told me that I was forgiven and loved and that we would all be together again someday in heaven.
-I cried as I took it all in, telling them that I loved them and thanking them for forgiving me.
+I had never allowed myself to see them as children or give them an identity but had kept them hidden in the dark place of guilt and shame.
+But Jesus showed me that they were real and alive and that He had given them names— Josiah and Deborah.
+He told me that I was forgiven and loved and that we would all be together again someday in heaven.
+I cried as I took it all in, telling them that I loved them and thanking them for this gift of forgiveness.
 I was excited that heaven would one day reunite us and give us an eternity together.
+As the vision faded, I felt complete freedom for the first time in my life.
 It would be this miracle that broke the chains which had me bound for so many years.
-I felt complete freedom for the first time and finally understood that the cross was meant for a girl just like me because I am enough... flaws and all.
+I now understood that the cross was meant for a girl just like me because I am enough... flaws and all.

 “He heals the wounds of every shattered heart.”
 Psalm 147:3

-If you have experienced the pain and regret of abortion, I hope you will find a safe place to share your story and begin a healing process that brings freedom, joy, and purpose.
-YOU deserve healing and love.
+If you have experienced the pain and regret of abortion, I hope you will find a safe place to share your story and begin a healing process that brings freedom and peace.
+YOU deserve it.
 I would be honored to hear your story and give you that safe place to land.
 You can contact me directly and privately at Terri@FrontPorchGirl.com.